2023-10-05 21:10:22

 In practice, however, this does not always work smoothly, as Heidrun Neuhauser, head of the committee affairs and investigative committees department of the parliamentary directorate, reported.
 Although the conclusion of a consultation agreement with the Minister of Justice is the responsibility of the chairman of the committee of inquiry, the usual practice in committee work is a consensus between the parliamentary groups.
 However, they have different interests in what should be discussed in the U-Committee.
 In addition, you are often under time pressure as people who provide information are sometimes invited at very short notice.

 Another problem Neuhauser mentioned in practice was that the investigative committee was not always aware of whether a person providing information was being investigated.
 Although cooperation with the judiciary generally works well, there is no standardized transmission of information.
 Therefore, information often comes late or incomplete, which not only complicates the preparation of the parliamentary groups, but also the preparation of the trial judge for the questioning.
-The most unpleasant thing that could happen is if a respondent only finds out in the U-Committee that they are being investigated, for everyone involved.
+The most unpleasant thing that might happen is if a respondent only finds out in the U-Committee that they are being investigated, for everyone involved.

 When asked what her personal wishes were, Neuhauser said it was time to adapt the rules of procedure for committees of inquiry and the information rules to the reality and developments of the last few years.